shreypilot/TwitterBackend/AboutMongoose.md

 atlasCloud mongodb --> compass import -->database -->schema -->model -->collection-->document

+//Mongoose is a layer between javascript and mongodb .it just tell to mongodb
  //create a schema -> blueprint of model like functionalities of users ,tweet e.g. - email,password